MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityEnergyDataModel/Account.md

 ---
 title: Account in Cloud for Sustainability energy data model
-description: Business that represents a customer or potential customer.
-The company that is billed in business transactions.
+description: Business that represents a customer or potential customer in the energy data model.
+The company is billed in business transactions.
 author: lsuresh
 ms.service: common-data-model
 ms.reviewer: leeclontz